enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 Slot references either use the position of the caster at the time of move, or the position of their target when calculating cost.

-Many entities, like dropped items, minecarts, and donkeys can be interacted with using slots.
+Many entities, like dropped items, minecarts, and donkeys can be interacted with as containers.
 This is not the case for players that are not the caster.

 ;;;;;